-a.
-Profile of the Scheme
+Profile of the scheme

 The defined benefit obligation includes benefits for current employees, former employees and current pensioners.
-Broadly, about 27% of the liabilities are attributable to current employees, 16% to former employees and 57% to current pensioners.
+Broadly, about 28% of the liabilities are attributable to current employees, 17% to former employees and 55% to current pensioners.
 The Scheme duration is an indicator of the weighted-average time until benefit payments are made.
-For the Scheme as a whole, the duration is around 17-18 years reflecting the approximate split of the defined benefit obligation between current employees (duration of c24 years), deferred members (duration of c24 years) and current pensioners (duration of c13 years).
+For the Scheme as a whole, the duration is approximately 18 years reflecting the appropriate split of the defined benefit obligation between current employees (duration of c24 years), deferred members (duration of c24 years) and current pensioners (duration of c13 years).

-b.
 Funding requirements